robric/wiki-contrail-controller/Kubernetes:-Implementing-Network-Policy-with-Contrail-FW-Policy.md

 A typical workflow is as follows:

 1. Network policy is created in Kubernetes
-2. Contrail Kube-manager detects that the network policy is created.
+2. Contrail kube-manager detects that the network policy is created.
-3. Contrail Kube-manager created Contrail FW security policy objects on Contrail Config Api server.
+3. Contrail kube-manager created Contrail FW security policy objects on Contrail Config Api server.
 4. Packet path is programmed by Contrail Controller and flows are enforced according to configured Kubernetes Network Policy.

+## Network Policy created in Kubernetes
+## Contrail kube-manager is notified of Network Policy create
+## Contrail kibe-manager creates Contrail config objects.
+## Data path is programmed

 # References